Mayank-Sangwann/Taskify/README.md

 # React Native Todo App

-This is a simple mobile application developed in React Native using Expo and SQLite.
-The application is an to-do list, which contains the followig functionalities:
+This is a To-Do application developed in React Native using Expo and SQLite.

-Add a new task.

-Mark and unmark a task as completed.

-Remove a task from the list.

-Show the completion progress of tasks.

 ## Features